PRIME-DRE/prime-dre.github.io/onprc.md

 We strongly encourage you to reaffirm your support for ONPRC, recognizing its indispensable role in advancing medical knowledge and improving lives.
 PRIME-DRE remains committed to advocating for ethical, transparent, and scientifically rigorous NHP research as conducted by ONPRC and would welcome any opportunity to discuss this further.

 The PRIME-DRE Team,
-& the undersigned individuals*
+& the undersigned individuals </i>

+---